 Kumar also indicated there is another program aimed at even younger kids.

-“Community Initiative First Response program started in 2018 and teaches elementary and middle school kids about taking care of life-threatening events like fire, earthquakes, stopping the bleeding, etc. using simulation and hands-on workshops.
+“Community Initiative of First Responders program started in 2018 and teaches elementary and middle school kids about taking care of life-threatening events like fire, earthquakes, stopping the bleeding, etc. using simulation and hands-on workshops.
 Both organizations are run by medical students at Augusta University,” added Kumar.